 How do you lead an organization, staff, families, and individuals after a significant loss like suicide?
 What are best practices to consider?
 What family and cultural factors should be considered?

-In this session, Good Grief’s CEO, Joe Primo will engage with local leaders from education, healthcare, faith communities, and public life on leading in the wake of suicide.
+In this session, Good Grief’s CEO, Joe Primo will engage with local leaders from various industries such as education, funeral homes, mental health, parents, and public life on leading and responding to suicides.
 Participants will learn about best practices to lead an organization through suicide loss.
 Relevant factors to suicide will be considered, as well as the importance of preparation in advance and keeping organizational values at the center of any crisis response.
+Panelists will include:

 Loss and stress often go hand in hand.
 Rather than trying to avoid or suppress it, what if we can find ways to transform it from an enemy to life-giving ally?
 Drawing from Jamie Sussel Turner’s award-winning book, Less Stress Life, this workshop will explore how to become a stress detective and search for your particular stress triggers – and then learn a 4-step method to create a greater sense of peace in your life.

-- How to spot your stress and generate more options to handle stress than you may imagine are possible.
+- Describe how to spot your stress and generate more options to handle stress than you may imagine are possible.

-- How to identify your personal stress triggers so you can uncover the sources of your stress.
+- Explain how to identify your personal stress triggers so you can uncover the sources of your stress.

-- How to support and coach others who are experiencing a high level of stress.
+- Demonstrate how to support and coach others who are experiencing a high level of stress.

-- How to embrace the present moment and keep your focus on what matters most, rather than ruminating on the past or catastrophizing about the future.
+- Describe the importance of embracing the present moment and keep your focus on what matters most, rather than ruminating on the past or catastrophizing about the future.

-- How to ask yourself questions to shift from stressful thinking to productive and calmer thinking.
+- Identify how ask yourself questions to shift from stressful thinking to productive and calmer thinking.